American Gathering of Jewish Holocaust Survivors and their Descendants: History

 Benjamin Meed and his wife Vladka Meed helped to organize the first World Gathering of Jewish Holocaust Survivors in Israel in June 1981.
-Inspired by and an outcome of that event, in 1981, the Meeds and other fellow Holocaust survivors established a North American organization called The American Gathering of Jewish Holocaust Survivors and Their Descendants.
+Inspired by the results of that event, the Meeds and other fellow Holocaust survivors subsequently established a North American organization called The American Gathering of Jewish Holocaust Survivors and Their Descendants.
 The American Gathering organized a reunion event for survivors that was held in Washington, D.C., in April 1983.
 The 1983 event was organized by Hirsch Altusky, Sam Bloch, Fred Diament, Roman Kent, Benjamin Meed, Ernest Michel, James Rapp, Norbert Wollheim and Solomon Zynstein.
 Over 20,000 survivors and their families attended this first event.

 The initial focus of the organization was to hold national and local reunions of survivors and their families and to combat isolation that survivors sometimes experienced, even within the wider Jewish community.
 The 1983 reunion was led by honorary chair, Elie Wiesel, with a speech given by President Ronald Reagan.

 The American Gathering, located in New York City, is a member of other organizations such as the World Jewish Congress, the World Jewish Restitution Organization, the Jewish Community Relations Council and the Conference of Presidents of Major American Jewish Organizations.
 In that capacity, its mission is to use its moral authority to influence issues of importance to the survivor community and to the world Jewish community.